VegaDeftwing/opinionatedguide/opinionatedphilosophy.md

+!> This Section of opinionated guides will be getting a massive overhall soon.
+Content here may not actually reflect my views, and certainly does not reflect the views of all that contribute to the guides.
+Below is the old version.
+Much of what is written below will be reconsidered, expanded upon, and redistributed into the seperate chapters below

 Hey there.

 My name is Vega.
 This guide is a bit different from the rest.
 The others may have a fair amount of opinion tossed in (Yes, still hating on Java, Pop Country music, and crappy UX design) but this one is by it's nature going to be a bit more 'preechy'.
 I think that as somebody educated in complex topics- as engineers tend to be with engineer-y stuff or musicians and artists with copyright- we have a duty to educate others and ourselves with the current and past issues in our respective fields as well as with what we can do personally to just make the world a bit better.
 So, here goes.

-!> This Section of opinionated guides will be getting a massive overhall soon.
-Content here may not actually reflect my views, and certainly does not reflect the views of all that contribute to the guides.